Search for Important Questions

 1. Write importance of computers in Financial Accounting.

-3. Discuss receivables management and explain its importance and factors affecting the size of receivables.
+2. What do you understand by receivable management?
+Explain its importance and the factors affecting the size of receivables.

 1. Write the distinction between management accounting and financial accounting.